zencart/documentation/content/user/first_steps/how_do_i_install.md

 ---
 ## A. The Basics

-You have downloaded the [official Zen Cart software](https://sourceforge.net/projects/zencart/files/), and want to build an online shopping cart.
+You have [downloaded the Zen Cart software from an official source](https://sourceforge.net/projects/zencart/files/), and want to build an online shopping cart.

 Questions to ask yourself: